osnr/rpi-bitbang-ethernet/README.md

-I guess there's something that I feel drawn to about using a tiny amount of code to interoperate with a giant, complicated, modern system -- because the system still understands the simple original protocol somewhere deep down.
+I guess there's something that I feel drawn to about using a tiny amount of code to interoperate with a giant, complicated, modern system -- because the system still understands the dead simple 1970s protocol at heart.

-I also like the idea of leapfrogging what would have had to be custom hardware in the old days using modern tech.
+I also like the idea of leapfrogging what would have had to be custom hardware in the old days using the combination of simple code and an overkill modern CPU.

 I think it would be cool to make a radically small OS with graphics, networking, and so on, where you just dedicate cores to bit-bang each